 “This has the potential to seriously damage the reputation of the council and, if that happens, the people who will suffer first and foremost are the residents.”

 They will not only be left with an £8 million policing and clean-up bill but also a hefty invoice for PR services.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.